top of page

 Upon entering Paradise, I was surprised by a familiar face, only to see the entire Bourbon Street staff waltz in one after the next.
 I felt uncomfortable since these people had seen me fucked up before.
 It was evident the ownership had changed, and I would no longer have access to the privileges I was accustomed to.

-Though it's not the end of the world, it's disheartening to know my Thursday nights will never be the same.
+It's disheartening to know my Thursday nights will never be the same.
 Paradise Alley was where I'd numb my feelings, interact with uncanny personalities, and escape the eeriness of being isolated until it felt good.
 I could sob at the bar without anyone asking, "What's wrong?" and bum a smoke on the wooden patio when the AC would chill my blood faster than the tequila.

 I'll miss pretending to know how to play pool while taking frozen shots of blackberry schnapps.
-No more doing my makeup in a bathroom that wrecks of piss or being a therapist to the local drunks.
+No more doing my makeup in a bathroom that reeks of piss or being a therapist to the local drunks.
 No more devouring Chinese food at 2 am while twirling my head to 80s music.
 I can also kiss the convenience goodbye since there's no other bar within walking distance of my apartment.

 Dive Bars hold a special place in the hearts of those who seek a drink behind closed doors.